Photo Credit: Quyn Duong

 Shannon Carroll is an artist based in Dumbo, Brooklyn.
 Her large abstract paintings explore memory, presence, and loss.

 Carroll's paintings are held in private and corporate collections.
-She has exhibited in New York and internationally, and has been featured on TODAY.com and Hyperallergic.
-Her work will be included in SMFA150: Artists for a Changing World at Pace Gallery in New York, April 2026.
+She has exhibited in SMFA150 at Pace Gallery in New York and has been featured on TODAY.com and Hyperallergic.
+She runs Vivid Story, a Certified B Corporation, and has presented immersive media work at SXSW, Skoll World Forum at Oxford University, and Harvard University.
 She is a graduate of SMFA at Tufts University.

 Contact: studio@shannonleecarroll.com